igres1/Go-stuff/README.md

 ## Disclaimer

 This is a learning repo therefore some code may be messy , incomplete , or with short explanation .

+## License
+This repository is made publicly available for **viewing purposes only**.
+**Cloning, copying, modifying, or redistributing** the content is strictly prohibited without prior written permission from the author.
+See the [LICENSE](LICENSE) file for more details.